 ABSOLUTE PRESSURE TRANSDUCER:

-A pressure transducer or pressure sensor that has an internal reference chamber sealed at or close to 0 psia (full vacuum) and normally provides increasing output voltage for increases in pressure.
+A pressure transducer or pressure sensor that has an internal reference chamber sealed at or close to vacuum.

 ABSOLUTE SIGNAL CONDITIONER: